 For additional information regarding special education determination of district need for technical assistance or intervention, please review the DESE Determination of Need for Special Education Technical Assistance or Intervention webpage.

-As part of the FC 240 application, identified districts must complete the M3 tab in the Workbook.
-Districts must identify the amount of funds (at least 2%) being directed toward the M3 initiative, complete a program description, and reflect the district's M3 Spending Plan in the grant application.
+Districts must identify the amount of funds (at least 2%) being directed toward the M3 initiative, and reflect the district's M3 Spending Plan in the grant application.

 All M3 set aside funds must be identified in the FC240 application, and districts are encouraged to blend and braid funds from other sources toward achieving the wider goals and strategies for improved performance for students with IEPs that are coherent with district priorities for improving achievement for all students.
 Blending and braiding are processes for using multiple funding streams to support a common initiative.
 Blending refers to wrapping together multiple resources toward a common goal, and braiding refers to coordinating and tracking multiple funding sources toward the project.